PHMG (company): Offices

+PHMG Foundation

+In 2013, PHMG launched the PHMG Foundation in support of charitable causes across the territories it operates in - the United Kingdom, the United States and Australia.

 Awards and accreditations

 In 2014, the company was named by Investec in their Mid-Market 100 list - as Please Hold (UK) - ranking it as one of the 100 fastest-growing private companies in the UK and recognizing it as the world's largest audio branding agency.
 Continued growth saw the company move up the Investec Mid-Market 100 list in 2015, from 48th position to 35th.

-PHMG was also named on the 2015, 2016, 2017 and 2018 lists of ‘1000 Companies to Inspire Britain’ by London Stock Exchange, which aims to recognise some of the fastest-growing and most dynamic businesses in the UK.
-The company was also included in the ‘FT 1000: Europe’s Fastest Growing Companies’ list in 2018, as well as being named on the 2017, 2018 and 2019 ‘Greater Manchester Ward Hadaway Fastest 50’ lists.
+PHMG was included in the 'FT 1000: Europe's Fastest Growing Companies' list in 2018, as well as being named on the 2017, 2018 and 2019 'Greater Manchester Ward Hadaway Fastest 50’ lists.

-In 2018, PHMG was named as one of 'Chicago's Best and Brightest Companies to Work For’ and was ranked tenth in the 'Leadership and Culture at Work: The CMI/Glassdoor Top 20' list.
-In 2019, the organization was awarded a ‘Great Place to Work’ certification, as well as being named as part of the European Business Awards 'Ones to Watch' list.
+In 2018, PHMG was named as one of 'Chicago's Best and Brightest Companies to Work For' and was ranked tenth in the 'Leadership and Culture at Work: The CMI/Glassdoor Top 20' list.
+In 2019, the organization was awarded a 'Great Place to Work' certification, as well as being named as part of the European Business Awards 'Ones to Watch' list.

-In February 2020 PHMG was named in the Sunday Times 100 Best Companies to Work For, ranking 49th in the list.
-PHMG was also named one of Chicago's best places to work in 2022.
+In 2025, PHMG received the King's Award for Enterprise in International Trade, recognising its sustained international growth and global client reach.